The Beginner’s Guide to Wedding Videography

 2. Create a checklist of everything you need to shoot for the day in the order it needs to be shot.
 Create a schedule based on that checklist.

 3. Charge batteries and test equipment the night before.
-You could do this a day or two early, but it’s recommended you do a check the night before.
+You could do this a day or two early, but you should do a check the night before.

 4. Arrive early.
-You never know what camera worthy moments are waiting to happen.
+You never know what camera-worthy moments are waiting to happen.
 This will also give you a contingency for extraordinary events you may encounter on the road.
-However, don’t arrive so early that you are wasting your own time.
-30 minutes or so is plenty of time to setup and be ready to shoot.
+However, don’t arrive so early that you waste your time.
+30 minutes is plenty of time to set up and be ready to shoot.

 5. Take breaks when needed.
-Production is tough on the body.
-It’s important to take a few moments when needed.
+Production is tough on the body, so it’s important to take a few moments when needed.
 Be sure to plan these around major events.

-6. A lav mic is your best friend if you need to record audio of the ceremony.
+6. A lav mic is your best friend if you need to record the ceremony’s audio.
 Lav up the groom 10-15 minutes before the ceremony begins.
-This should pick up for audio for the bride, groom, and officiator.
+This should pick up audio for the bride, groom, and officiator.
 Here’s a guide on how to hide your lav mics.

-7. There will be down time between events.
-Use this time wisely to get b-roll shots that will make your video stand out.
+7. There will be downtime between events.
+Use this time wisely to get b-roll shots to make your video stand out.

 8. Relax and have fun.
 You should enjoy yourself as well.

 The million-dollar question.
-The answer to this can be tough because a lot of it depends on your skill level, equipment, etc.
+The answer to this can be tough because it depends on your skill level, equipment, etc.

-A novice wedding videographer won’t be charging the same rates as a veteran with their own company.
-What you charge will differ based on if you are running your own company or being hired as a freelancer.
+A novice wedding videographer won’t charge the same rates as a veteran with their own company.
+Your rates will differ depending on whether you are running your own company or being hired as a freelancer.

 Creating packages is a good starting point.
-Most wedding videography companies will have three to five different packages.
-Most of these will differ on the number of videographers, the number of events to shoot at the wedding, and the length of the final video edit.
+Most wedding videography companies offer three to five different packages.
+These packages differ in the number of videographers, the number of events to shoot at the wedding, and the length of the final video edit.

 Below are some sample packages from weddings I have shot in the past with my video company: